-- The status of the BP10 connected previously will be changed to Disconnect under Devices on the telemetry monitor. - The main icon will be changed to main the top-right corner of the telemetry monitor's screen and of the BP10. - Measured NIBP values on the main screen of the telemetry monitor is displayed as "-----" indicating invalid values. - The "MPAN Disconnected" message is displayed in the message area of the BP10.
+- The status of the BP10 connected previously will be changed to Disconnect under Devices on the telemetry monitor.. - The (w) icon will be changed to (n) in the top-right corner of the telemetry monitor's screen and of the BP10. - Measured NIBP values on the main screen of the telemetry monitor is displayed as "---" indicating invalid values. - The "MPAN Disconnected" message is displayed in the message area of the BP10.